The Children of Lir: A Fascinating Irish Legend

 The Marriage of a King and a Queen (The Third Version)

-The story of the Children of Lir is so confusing; nobody is sure how it really ended!
+The story of the Children of Lir is so confusing; nobody is sure how it ended!
 In another variation, when Aoife casts her spell on the children, Fionnuala asks her when they will be children again.
 Aoife responded that they would never return to their human forms unless a king from the north married a queen from the south.

 The Marriage Came True